rakia drink

 Well-designed packaging means a functional and pleasing experience seamlessly integrated into everyday life for the consumer.
 Consumer-oriented packaging can benefit a business by creating a competitive advantage, increasing customer satisfaction, and boosting sales.

-And one last thing about advertisement.
+And one last thing about advertising.

 Don’t just use comparative marketing (mine is better than yours); focus on how people will feel if they buy your product.

-EU recognition of Geographical Indication
+EU Recognition of Geographical Indication

-Geographical indications are distinctive signs used to differentiate competing goods and collectively important assets in designing a marketing strategy.
+Geographical indications are distinctive signs that differentiate competing goods and collectively important assets in designing a marketing strategy.

 According to the European Commission: